 DIY Flannelette Blanket Supplies and Materials

-To make a similar blanket, you will need flannelette fabrics (or flannelette sheets for upcycling), suitable thread in coordinating colours, cutting tools, and a sewing machine.
+To make a similar blanket, you will need flannelette fabrics (or flannelette sheets for upcycling), suitable thread in coordinating colours, cutting tools, and a sewing machine (affiliate link).
 The blanket can be fully hand sew, but it would be a very long sewing project compared to this quick DIY.
 Everything can be measured and cut with scissors, but a rotary cutter, matt, and straight edges are handy.
 An iron and ironing board (with pressing cloth if needed) are also highly recommended for this project.

 - Flannelette fabric